ngnmai/ngnmai/README.md

 I am a beginner in the Machine learning field but super eager to learn more :)

-My major is Signal processing and Machine learning, my minor is Computational Biology (as I am very interested in medical tech)
+My major is Signal processing and Machine learning, my minor is Computational Biology

 More new personal and studying projects will be uploaded soon :)